Wednesday, September 19, 2012

 Released on the first anniversary of the Occupy Wall Street movement, Labaton Sucharow's survey of the American public provides important insights into many of the key challenges facing the nation.
 According to the survey, 61 percent report that a candidate's commitment to rooting out corporate wrongdoing will be a significant factor in their voting decision in November.
 Particularly telling, 77 percent of Americans believe politicians generally favor corporate interests over their constituents' interests and 81 percent do not believe the government has done enough to stop corporate wrongdoing.
 The data also revealed 54 percent of Americans have personally observed or have first-hand knowledge of wrongdoing in the workplace and 64 percent believe that corporate misconduct was a significant factor in bringing about the current economic crisis

-"In these difficult economic times, Americans are mad as hell about corporate wrongdoing and are going to do something about it in the November elections and beyond," said Jordan Thomas, partner and chair of the Whistleblower Representation Practice at Labaton Sucharow.
+"In these difficult economic times, Americans are mad as hell about corporate wrongdoing and are going to do something about it in the November elections and beyond," said Jordan A. Thomas, partner and chair of the Whistleblower Representation Practice at Labaton Sucharow.
 "At the federal, state and local level, politicians who fail to demonstrate a credible commitment to stopping corporate corruption are likely to be looking for new jobs."

 The survey also found that Americans continue to lack faith in their employers.
-18 percent of Americans polled felt that their employers' ethical values took a back seat to bottom line profits.
+Eighteen percent of Americans polled felt that their employers' ethical values took a back seat to bottom line profits.
 With respect to acting on reports of misconduct, 24 percent of Americans would fear retaliation if they reported wrongdoing in the workplace and 20 percent believe that a report of wrongdoing would not be appropriately handled by their employer.

 "Americans have sounded the alarm," remarked Thomas A. Dubbs, a senior partner at Labaton Sucharow, who has played a lead role in numerous landmark securities litigations.
 "To meaningfully repair the economy, restore public faith in the markets and hold wrongdoers accountable, we need a strong partnership between individuals, corporate entities and government."